>

 #

-# Elements 'i' through j (inclusive) are greater than or equal to 'pivot'
+# Elements i through j (inclusive) are equal to or greater than pivot

 while j < right: